aninchat/theasciiconstruct_blog/content/post/sda_wireless_3.md

 2.4ghz RF Policy     : Typical_Client_Density_rf_24gh
 ```

+## Comparing an unprovisioned and a provisioned AP

 Remember, an un-provisioned AP will not have any of these configurations pushed for it on the WLC.
 For example, we just brought up another AP in the lab:

 ```